gagan405/intercom-customer-search/README.md

 ## Why not a Server?

+The simple use-case of filtering customers based on distance doesn't really need a server based deployment.

-Could be written as a server as well, inside Spring Boot or Dropwizard for e.g. However, migrating this to a REST server should be easy enough as may be the only change to be done is in the main CLI class, which could be converted to a controller.
+However, migrating this to a REST server should be easy enough as may be the only change to be done is in the main CLI class, which could be converted to a controller.
 Also, CLI args can be taken as query parameters or request body.